 Very few organizations offer comprehensive (if any) management training.

-A 2018 study by consulting firm, West Monroe, found that 59% of Americans got no training whatsoever when they were promoted to management.
+One study by consulting firm West Monroe found that 59 per cent of Americans got no training whatsoever when they were promoted to management.

 So, what's a first-time manager to do?